Report Filter

 Physical Plant

 The Virginia Tourism Authority's main office is located at 901 East Cary Street, Richmond, VA 23219.
-The facility is leased and managed by the Virginia Economic Development Partnership per a Memorandum of Understanding dated July 1, 1999 and amended June 16, 2011.
-In addition, the Authority operates 13 state Welcome Centers located strategically around the state to provide information to people traveling in Virginia.
+The facility is leased and managed by the Virginia Economic Development Partnership via a Memorandum of Understanding dated July 1, 1999, and amended June 16, 2011.
+In addition, the Authority operates 12 state Welcome Centers located strategically around the state to provide information to people traveling in Virginia.
 Two welcome centers were acquired by the Authority – the Danville Welcome Center and the Potomac Gateway Visitor Center in King George County.
-The Danville Welcome Center continues to be operated by the City of Danville per a Memorandum of Agreement.
-The Potomac Gateway Visitor Center was closed in November 2008 due to budget reductions.
+The Danville Welcome Center was returned to the city in the summer of 2025 and continues to be operated by the City of Danville.
 In April 2012, the Authority entered into a Concession Agreement with the Dahlgren Heritage Foundation for the operation of the Potomac Gateway property.
 The agreement allows the Foundation to operate the property as the Dahlgren Heritage Museum.
 The Dahlgren Heritage Museum serves to tell the story of military history at Dahlgren as well as to promote tourism within the Commonwealth.

 Key Risk Factors

 A related issue concerns the growing expectations of incentives, especially for film production.
-Currently, the majority of states, as well as the District of Columbia and Puerto Rico, offer film incentives.
-Compared to most other states, Virginia’s incentive program is relatively small.
-Tax credits total $6.5 million per year and an additional $4.0 million annual appropriation is provided for the Governor’s Motion Picture Opportunity Fund.
-Virginia faces tough competition from other states that provide much more incentive funding.
+Currently, many foreign countries and the majority of states, as well as the District of Columbia and Puerto Rico, offer film incentives.
+Virginia’s incentive program is relatively small.
+Tax credits total $6.5 million per year, and an additional $4.0 million annual appropriation is provided for the Governor’s Motion Picture Opportunity Fund.
+Virginia faces tough global competition that provides much more incentive funding.
 For example, Georgia, West Virginia, and Massachusetts offer uncapped tax credits, while New York ($420 million/year), Louisiana ($180 million/year), Pennsylvania ($70 million/year), and North Carolina ($31 million/year) offer generous production incentives.

 Finance